 Thanks to the Internet it’s easier to seek out ways to help grow and learn.
 For years I lived in the here and now, never thinking about growth but instead just thinking about the fun I am going to have today.
 Then fun unfortunately turned into constant chaos.

-I knew something had to change but I was such a mess I did not know what to do.
+I knew something had to change but I did not know what to do.
 I was living a life without any goals.
 Living a life unaware of what I was doing to my future self.
-I continued down this path for many years to a point that I found myself right smack in the middle of an abusive relationship, drowning in debt, and just downright hating my life.
+But when I started to notice I found myself in the middle of an unhealthy relationship, drowning in debt and making one bad choice after another.

 When I look back now all that crap I went through was part of my personal development lifelong journey.
 Just started to recognize that a bit later in life.
 I knew what I did not like and was learning new skills to find what I did like.
 I wish I could say that I found a job I loved and stuck with it until today.
 But that is not true.
 I took what I liked from a job and when it bored me I moved on.

-I was aware that my life needed direction.
-I found myself searching about self discovery, personal development, and what direction I should point my life towards.
-I had to pick myself up from the very lowest point in my life and start again.
+I became aware that my life needed some type of direction.
+So the next thing I know I was reading self help books searching the Internet about self esteem and personal development.
+I was at the very lowest point in my life and I had no idea how I can start again.
 I wanted to like the person I saw in the mirror because I got to tell you I did not for many years.

 From blog to blog, book to book, I was looking for someone to tell me something that would resonate with me enough to make these changes to my life.
 I am drawn to the “How to’s” the “7 tips” the “5 reasons why” posts looking for that reason I am who I am and how I can grow from my experiences.
 I wanted a quick fix.

 The willingness to seek and learn is healing.